samyukthamahankali/learn-git-branching/Section-1.md

 <img width="1920" height="1011" alt="Screenshot 2025-12-22 151220" src="https://github.com/user-attachments/assets/2a6c0806-c1f4-4641-83bf-c3b3b213228e" />

-## Commands Used

 ```bash
 git checkout bugFix
 ```

-## Outcome

-I created a new branch named bugFix.
+ created a new branch named bugFix.

-I switched from main to bugFix.
+ switched from main to bugFix.

-I observed that no new commit was created.
+ observed that no new commit was created.

-I understood that HEAD now points to the bugFix branch.
+ understood that HEAD now points to the bugFix branch.

-# Solved

 # Level - 3 - Merging in git

 This level demonstrates merging two branches.

-I added commits to both bugFix and main branches and then merged bugFix into main.
+ added commits to both bugFix and main branches and then merged bugFix into main.

 Since both branches had different commits, Git created a merge commit.